chrismile/LineVis/README.md

   Implementation of decoupled opacity optimization as described in:
   Tobias Günther, Holger Theisel, and Markus Gross.
 2017.
 Decoupled Opacity Optimization for Points, Lines and Surfaces.
   Comput.
 Graph.
 Forum 36, 2 (May 2017), 153–162.
 DOI:https://doi.org/10.1111/cgf.13115

+In the branch https://github.com/chrismile/LineVis/tree/opengl-interop, a legacy version of this program using OpenGL is available.
+It can be used on old systems that do not support Vulkan 1.1.
+However, we recommend to first try to update the graphics drivers on systems that have issues with Vulkan, as this might already solve all problems that might eventually occur on older systems.

 ## How to report bugs